Bacterial Vaginosis (BV) – Causes, Risk Factors and Symptoms

 When to see a doctor

 Most complications from BV occur in individuals who experience symptoms.
-Should you experience any of the above symptoms, it is important to follow up with your doctor as soon as possible.
-Seek immediate care if any of these symptoms are accompanied by fever, chills, body aches or abdominal pain, as this can indicate a more severe infection.
+If you experience any of the above symptoms, following up with your doctor as soon as possible is important.
+Seek immediate care if any of these symptoms are accompanied by fever, chills, body aches, or abdominal pain, which can indicate a more severe infection.
 Women who are pregnant and suspect BV should make an appointment with their OBGYN immediately.
 If treated early, your chances of a safe pregnancy are greatly improved.

 How can probiotics help prevent Bacterial Vaginosis?

 The benefit of probiotics on vaginal health and their ability to prevent BV is promising.
-Research shows that probiotic supplementation, especially when administered vaginally, is highly effective.
+Research shows that probiotic supplementation is highly effective, especially when administered vaginally.
 By replenishing the “good” lactic acid-producing Lactobacilli bacteria, probiotics help the vaginal cavity maintain an acidic pH to keep harmful bacteria, such as those that cause BV, at bay.

 Also in News